Study questions are at the tab above.

 So (4) My world is fabricated by strange forces.

 What experiment could Descartes do to prove that either there is or isn't an evil deceiver?
 If this sort of solution could work for Truman, could it work for Descartes?
+Could Descartes experiment and reason in a similar way?

 (1) Either the fire image in my mind is caused by a real fire or it's caused by an evil deceiver.